Azure/azure-openai-landing-zone/foundation/standalone/README.md

 ### Manual Installation Scripts Execution on VM or Local Environment
+3. Connect to bastion using the user "azureadmin" and the password you have defined in the the template "tempBastionPassword" parameter.
-3. Clone or download this repository to your local environment or VM if you have not done so yet.
+3. Download this repository to your local environment or VM if you have not done so yet.
 4. Execute `1.InstallDotNetFramework.ps1` to install the necessary .NET Framework components.
-If you are executing this in the jumpbox using Azure Bastion you can just copy paste the commands into a powershell after connecting to the VM or just right click on the script => Run with powershell, we suggest you to unblock all the downloaded files (right click, properties, unblock).
+Just right click on the script => Run with powershell.
 5. Run `2.InstallNode.ps1` to install Node.js, which may be used by the frontend application.
 Reboot the system (VM or Local Environment) to ensure the installations take effect.
 6. Post-reboot, run `3.InstallAdditionalSoftware.ps1` to install any remaining required software such as the Azure CLI, Azure Functions Core Tools, Python, or others that the scripts cover.